Mould can grow naturally in humid, cold or poorly ventilated spaces, but there are simple things you can do to help prevent it.

 Tips to improve ventilation

 Good ventilation helps remove moisture.
+You can assist this by:

 Open windows without good air flow in your home, as excess moisture may appear on your walls, windows and floors.